 statistics on how many farms are disappearing each year due to development is

 I purchased the farmland this past January and established the “Watkins Farm for Our Future” a Non-Profit 501 (c) 3 in Mrs. Lilian Watkins honor.
+Proceeds from "Fair Weather Farm at Fairhill" farms market (produce, honey, eggs & wool) contributes to our non-profit.
 We are looking to raise funds towards restoring the historical farmhouse (which date back to 1840s) and other historical farm barns & buildings on the property, which are in desperate need of repair.
 We want to bring the children out of the classrooms and into a natural environment were they can learn about healthy eating and how gardens grow from farm to fork and see a working farm.
+We want this farm to be a great educational resource & encourage the community to come & participate in learning about sustainable, healthy eating.
 We are also in the process of creating an educational barn to hold classes on self sufficiency, (something I know Mrs. Watkins was known for) including; how to grow, preserve and prepare food.
 The farm also intends to offer space for musical education and guest speakers in Holistic Health and Wellness.

 Will you contribute to our vision on creating a organic educational center to benefit our tri-state area?